massdriver-cloud/docs/docs/applications/02-getting-started.md

     SOME_SECRET_UPCASED: .secret.SOME_SECRET | ascii_upcase
   secrets:
     SOME_SECRET: # This is env var name this will be converted to
-      required: true # if a secret is required, massdriver will block deployments that are missing this secret
+      required: true # if a secret is required, Massdriver will block deployments that are missing this secret
       title: "A nice name for the UI"
       description: "A great description for the UI"
 ```